 - Personality Disorders

 A mental health professional can discuss the complete list of conditions that qualify.

 Emotional support animals help people struggling with a variety of mental health struggles.
 The health issues listed above offer only a glimpse of the types of mental illness that can negatively affect a person’s life.
 Emotional support animals, in addition to your doctor’s other treatments, can be life altering in the best way.
 If you have a condition that an emotional support animal might help you deal with, it’s worth speaking with a licensed mental health professional about potentially getting an ESA letter.

 How Does an Emotional Support Animal Help Your Mental Health?

 The therapeutic effects a dog, cat, or other animal can have on their owners have been well studied.
-Many people with anxiety, depression, or other mental health illnesses benefit from getting an emotional support animal.
+While a service animal helps individuals live an independent life with physical disabilities, emotional support animals can help people with a disabling mental illness.
+Many people with anxiety, depression, or other mental health illnesses benefit from the presence of an emotional support animal.